In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Mean control of the dimer in the gene expression network with dimerization

-By indeed increasing $k_1$, we will have more $X_1$ at stationarity, and consequently more $X_1^2$.
-It seems important to stress here that the continuity of the stationary distribution with respect to the network parameters cannot be assessed from the continuity of the probability distribution over time since the limit of continuous functions need not be continuous.
-Therefore, an argument based on the continuity of the stationary distribution seems difficult to consider.
+is continuous where $\E_\pi[\cdot]$ denotes the expectation at stationarity. \end{proposition} \begin{proof} We actually prove the stronger result that the map $ m_{i,j}$ is differentiable for any $(i,j)\in\mathbb{Z}_{\ge0}^2$.
+To show that, we use \cite[Theorem 3.2]{Gupta:14b} in the particular case described in Section 3.1 of the same reference.
+All the conditions (which are too numerous to be all recalled here) of this theorem are trivially satisfied for the considered reaction network and the functions $m_{i,j}$'s, which all remain bounded on the state-space by virtue of Theorem \ref{th:ergodicd}.
+As a result, the differentiability of the map follows. \end{proof}

-Based on the above assumption, we can state the following result: \begin{proposition} For any $\mu>0$, there exists $k_1=k_1(\mu)>0$ such that we have $x_2^*=\mu$ where $x_2^*$ is the unique stationary value for $\E[X_2]$.\mendth \end{proposition} \begin{proof} The question that has to be answered is whether for any $\mu$ the set of equations
+We can now state the following result: \begin{proposition} For any $\mu_*>0$, there exists a $k_1=k_1(\mu_*)>0$ such that we have $x_2^*:=\E_\pi[X_2]=\mu_*$.\mendth \end{proposition} \begin{proof} The question that has to be answered is whether for any $\mu_*$ the set of equations

 has a solution in terms of $k_1$ and $x_1^*$, where $x_1^*$ and $v^*$ are equilibrium values for $x_1$ and $v$.
-In the following, we define $S(t):=x_1(t)^{2}-x_1(t)+v(t)$ and let $S^*=S^*(k_1)$ be its value at equilibrium that satisfies the first equation of the system \eqref{eq:dksldksld}.
+In the following, we define $S(t):=x_1(t)^{2}-x_1(t)+v(t)$ and let $S^*=S^*(k_1)=\E_\pi[X_1(X_1-1)]$ be its value at equilibrium that satisfies the first equation of the system \eqref{eq:dksldksld}.
 In this respect, the above equations can be rewritten as

-Based on the above reformulation, we can clearly see that if we can set $S^*$ to any value by a suitable choice of $k_1$, then any $\mu$ can be achieved.
+Based on the above reformulation, we can clearly see that if we can set $S^*$ to any value by a suitable choice of $k_1$, then any $\mu_*$ can be achieved.
 We prove this in what follows.